-The home has been situated in the general location of the previous home in order to minimize tree removals.
+The proposed home has been designed in a contemporary style to maximize the qualities of the lot and surrounding area.
+The home has been situated in the general location of the previous home in order to minimize tree removals and integrate the topography of the lot.
+Further it provides space for the required septic system.